Last updated on 2026-05-15

 Graduates of the Information Technology: Software Development program can pursue a variety of career paths in Canada, including:

-- Application Software Developer: Create and maintain software applications for various platforms, ensuring functionality and user satisfaction.
+- Application Software Developer: Create and maintain software applications for various platforms, focusing on user needs and functionality.

-- Software Engineer: Plan and manage enterprise-level software projects, focusing on system architecture and design.
+- Software Engineer: Plan and manage enterprise-level software projects, ensuring they meet technical and business requirements.

-- Web Developer: Design and develop websites and web applications, ensuring they are user-friendly and responsive.
+- Web Developer: Design and develop websites and web applications, focusing on user experience and responsive design.

 - Systems Developer: Create and maintain operating systems and software that support various devices and applications.